raphaelquast/EOmaps/docs/api.rst

 🌈 Colorbars (with a histogram)
 -------------------------------

+.. currentmodule:: eomaps

 Before adding a colorbar, you must plot the data using ``m.plot_map(vmin=..., vmax=...)``.

 - ``vmin`` and ``vmax`` hereby specify the value-range used for assigning colors (e.g. the limits of the colorbar).
 - If no explicit limits are provided, the min/max values of the data are used.
+- For more details, see :ref:`visualize_data`.

-Once a dataset has been plotted, a colorbar with a colored histogram on top can be added to the map by calling ``m.add_colorbar()``.
+Once a dataset has been plotted, a colorbar with a colored histogram on top can be added to the map by calling :py:meth:`Maps.add_colorbar`.

 .. note::